-Radio signals were slogging away to play me some songs while I smoked a cigarette with the windows rolled up – it got too smoggy inside the cabin.
+Radio signals were slogging away to play me some songs while I smoked a cigarette.
+The windows were rolled up; it got smoggy inside the cabin.
 A familiar tune was playing and my hands reached for the volume knob.
-My heart slumped into deep dejection, a tear coursed down my left cheek as I let out a cavernous sigh and a nicotine laded puff.
-I first heard this song lying naked in the arms of the woman I loved during my life’s most memorable night, the night that eventually commissioned my steepest downfall.
+With every increased level of sound, my heart slipped into deep dejection; a tear coursed down my left cheek as if doing a duet with the raindrop on the window.
+I let out a cavernous sigh and a nicotine laden puff.
+I’d first heard this song lying naked in the arms of a woman.
+It was the most memorable night of my life.
+The night that eventually commissioned my steepest downfall.
 It was a song about the high you achieve when you get drunk in your lover’s presence.
-All the healing I had achieved in the past 18 months seemed to have disappeared, lost like the other frequencies on the radio.
-I was in relationship with a woman that I met during my solo trip to the mountains.
+All the healing I had achieved in the past 18 months seemed to have disappeared, lost, like other frequencies on the radio.
+I was in a long–distance relationship with a woman that I’d met on my solo trip to the mountains.
 I had just finished directing a play for primary school kids and headed for the himalayas to wind down.
-She was too beautiful, welcoming and interested that my generally low self–esteem catapulted into the exosphere.
-That euphoric state lasted for just two months; she gradually started distancing herself while I yearned for the initial honeymoon period when it used to feel as if I’ve met my soulmate.
+She had a beautiful smile, golden brown hair, and a petite build; seemed so welcoming and interested that my generally–low self–esteem catapulted into the exosphere.
+The euphoric state lasted for about two months.
+In the following days, I was narcissistically abused by her, lost both of my parents and all of my savings, and gave up my only passion—music.